Tanaka formula and local time for a class of interacting branching measure-valued diffusions: Introduction

 \end{hyp}

-{\bf Remark:} Hypotheses (\ref{hyp:basicassumpGauss}) and (\ref{hyp:basicassumpUniformInteg}) are uniform boundedness conditions ensuring the existence of the local time for SDSM in general (Theorem \ref{lt_th1}) as well as the validity of the Tanaka formula (\ref{TanakaII}).
-Hypothesis (\ref{hyp:basicassumpGauss}) is akin to condition (2.9) in Sugitani \cite{Sugitani89}, instrumental in his proof of joint continuity of the local time for Super-Brownian motion.
-The treatment of the joint continuity of the local time for SDSM in general requires sharper inequalities than the ones used here and is the subject of a subsequent paper \cite{DVW2019}.
-Additional insight into the need for Hypothesis (\ref{hyp:basicassumpGauss}) is provided in Section \ref{sec:SDSM}.
+{\bf Remark:} Hypotheses \ref{hyp:basicassumpGauss} and \ref{hyp:basicassumpUniformInteg} are uniform boundedness conditions ensuring the existence of the local time for SDSM in general (Theorem \ref{lt_th1}) as well as the validity of the Tanaka formula (\ref{TanakaII}).
+Hypothesis \ref{hyp:basicassumpGauss} is akin to condition (2.9) in Sugitani \cite{Sugitani89}, instrumental in his proof of joint continuity of the local time for Super-Brownian motion.
+The treatment of the joint continuity of the local time for SDSM in general requires sharper inequalities than the ones used here and is treated in \cite{DVW2021}.
+Additional insight into the need for Hypotheses \ref{hyp:basicassumpGauss} and \ref{hyp:basicassumpUniformInteg} is provided in Section \ref{sec:SDSM}.